ArifAziz99/theClock/readme.md

 ##Customizing the Background Color

 1.Open Color Picker:
-Find the color picker icon on the interface.
+Find the color picker icon in the settings.
 Click the icon to open the color picker tool.

 2.Select Color:
 Use the color picker to choose your desired background color.
-The background will change immediately to reflect your selection.
+The background will change color immediately to reflect your selection.

 ##Changing the font

 1.Changing Font:
-Open the dropdown menu.
+Open the dropdown menu in the settings.
 Choose a font and click to apply.

+##Changing the font color

+1.Open Color Picker:
+Find the color picker icon in the settings.
+Click the icon to open the color picker tool.

+2.Select Color:
+Use the color picker to choose your desired font color.
+The font will change color immediately to reflect your selection.

 ##Technical Details